What is deposit protection?

 Are you wondering whether it makes a difference whether your deposits are subject to Spanish or German deposit protection?

 Even though deposit protection in Spain is provided by the Fondo de Garantía de Depósitos, BBVA, as a member of this system, is subject to the same European requirements for the protection of customer deposits as banks in Germany.
-Therefore, you don’t have to worry – the security of your deposits remains guaranteed.
+For this reason, you don’t have to worry – the security of your deposits remains guaranteed.

 What happens if you have multiple accounts?